-Finally, the Through The Woods presets package is competitively priced and good value for money.
+Finally, the Through The Woods presets package is quite competitively priced and reasonably good value for money.
 Sleeklens.com also offer Lightroom preset packages for an extensive variety of photography genres including wedding, newborn, portrait, food, real estate, fashion as well as black and white photography.
-Sleeklens have also created value package bundles as well as Photoshop action, overlays and texture packages.
-Through their website they provide no-nonsense FAQ and help pages as well as online customer support and embedded YouTube tutorials.
+Their website also provide the usual no-nonsense FAQ and help pages as well as online customer support and embedded YouTube tutorials.

 I would like to make it clear that I would not give a favorable review in exchange for a product and this was agreed between Sleeklens.com and myself when they first approached me.
 The deal was to give an objective and honest review.
 Did I like their product?
 Absolutely.
 It is well set up and packaged and easily installed.
 Will I integrate it and continue to use it as part of my regular processing workflow? – Perhaps.
 Sleeklens are not doing anything particularly original here and nor do they claim to be.
 Lightroom presets are easy to setup and save, whether they are global adjustments that give you a particular style (or filter), or local preset adjustments for brushes, radial filters or graduated filters.

 If you would like to find out more regarding the reviewed presets package click on this link: https://sleeklens.com/product/landscape-lightroom-presets/